I’m using some of my favorite printed Chinoiserie napkins to create a beautiful decoupage pumpkin vignette in our foyer.

-Start by applying a thin coat of Mod Podge over the surface of the entire pumpkin with the sponge brush.
+To decoupage a pumpkin, begin by applying a thin coat of Mod Podge over the surface of the entire pumpkin with the sponge brush.
 My pumpkin is in pretty rough shape!
 It’s been repainted and repurposed more than once, most recently in this cheerful Halloween tablescape where I decoupaged a black and white striped napkin on it.

-Separate the layers of your napkin.
+First, separate the layers of your napkin.
 You only need the printed layer.

 Make a small slit in the center of the napkin and place over the pumpkin stems.